DisCoTec/discotec.github.io/2021/ice.md

 The previous editions of ICE have been held on:

-* [ICE'20](http://www.discotec.org/2020/ice), June 19, 2020, on-line event co-located with DisCoTec'20.
+* [ICE'20](http://www.discotec.org/2020/ice), June 19, 2020, online event co-located with DisCoTec'20.
 The post-proceedings were published in EPTCS (vol. 324) and a special issue of JLAMP is in preparation.
 * [ICE'19](http://www.discotec.org/2019/ice), June 20-21, 2019 in Lyngby, Denmark, co-located with DisCoTec'19.
 The post-proceedings were published in EPTCS (vol. 304) and a special issue of JLAMP is being finalised (all articles are [published](https://www.sciencedirect.com/journal/journal-of-logical-and-algebraic-methods-in-programming/special-issue/101ZSK6ZFQ4)).
 * [ICE'18](http://2018.discotec.org/cfp_w_ice.html), June 20-21, 2018 in Madrid, Spain, co-located with DisCoTec'18.
-The post-proceedings were published in EPTCS (vol. 279) and a special issue of JLAMP is in preparation (all articles are [published](https://www.sciencedirect.com/journal/journal-of-logical-and-algebraic-methods-in-programming/special-issue/10XN45J051V))
+The post-proceedings were published in EPTCS (vol. 279) and a special issue of JLAMP is being finalised (all articles are [published](https://www.sciencedirect.com/journal/journal-of-logical-and-algebraic-methods-in-programming/special-issue/10XN45J051V))
 * [ICE'17](http://2017.discotec.org/workshops/ice-2017.html), June 21-22 2017 in Neuchâtel, Switzerland, co-located with DisCoTec’17.
 The post-proceedings were published in EPTCS (vol. 261) and a special issue of JLAMP (Vol. 109).
 * [ICE'16](http://2016.discotec.org/index713e.html), June 21-22, 2016 in Heraklion, Greece, co-located with DisCoTec’16.
 The post-proceedings were published in EPTCS (vol. 223) and a special issue of JLAMP (Vol. 92).
 * [ICE'15](http://discotec2015.inria.fr/workshops/ice-2015/), June 4-5, 2015 in Grenoble, France, co-located with DisCoTec’15.
 The post-proceedings were published in EPTCS (vol. 189) and selected papers appeared in a special issue of JLAMP (Vol. 86, Number 1).